Snoopermarket Case Study: Shopify Design Lessons From Snoop Dogg’s Store

 - Scroll-triggered lifestyle sections

-It’s like switching between tracks on a Snoop album—each one serving a purpose, keeping you locked in.
+It feels like switching between tracks on a Snoop album, each one serving a purpose, keeping you locked in.

-Design tip: Use scroll pacing to your advantage.
-Snoop switches up visuals every 2–3 sections.
+Design tip: use scroll pacing to your advantage.
+Snoop switches up visuals every two to three sections.
 You should too.
-Don’t let your homepage become a scroll-fatigue trap.
+Do not let your homepage become a scroll-fatigue trap.

 Each product page is a masterclass in balance.
-You’ll see:
+You will see:

 - Big, bold product photos